Summer Heights High: Controversies

 The series is renowned for its controversial portrayal of such issues as mental disabilities, homophobia, sexual abuse, and racism.
-Even before Summer Heights High aired, some community groups complained about a "rape joke" and Mr G's inappropriate "touching" of a boy with Down syndrome.

 The Herald Sun reported that parents and some teachers have considered the possibility that the show is influencing children to misbehave at school.
 Students were reportedly imitating Jonah and Ja'mie, repeating lines that were bullying, racist, and homophobic.
 Education Union branch president Mary Bluett stated in response that the show was "clearly tongue-in-cheek".

 After episode three, in which a character called Annabel dies after taking ecstasy, the family of Annabel Catt, a girl who died taking drugs at the 2007 Good Vibrations Festival in Sydney, complained that the program had been lampooning Annabel's death.
 ABC apologised to the family, stating that the situation was purely coincidental and assured them that the filming of the episode in question had been completed eleven days before her daughter's death.
 ABC thereafter began to display a message before each episode stating that there is no link between the series' characters and people in real life.

 A writer for the 2000 Network Ten series Sit Down, Shut Up claimed that Lilley had borrowed ideas for characters and plots from the series including the school name and aspects of the Mr G character.

 In response to the George Floyd protests, Summer Heights High was one of several of Lilley's series that Netflix removed from its streaming service due to the use of blackface and brownface in the portrayal of characters.
 Writing for The Guardian, Seini F. Taumoepeau called Lilley's Jonah character a "racist construct" who did not accurately represent Tongans.
 The creators of the 2004 ABC TV documentary series Our Boys stated that Lilley drew inspiration for the Jonah character from their work.
 The subject of Our Boys recalled being "absolutely embarrassed, full of hate, angry and exploited" by the "racist" Jonah character that was based on him.
 The series' director, as well as a teacher at Canterbury Boys High School also felt that the character "exploited" the Tongan students who Lilley had met while visiting the school after seeing Our Boys on television in 2004.

 Cultural impact

-Responding to suggestions there could be a second series, Lilley stated in June 2008 that he was yet to decide what to do next as he had not considered writing further episodes as "it was always a one-off thing".
-Lilley has since developed two spin-offs from Summer Heights High: Ja'mie: Private School Girl which premiered in 2013 and focused on the character of Ja'mie King, and Jonah from Tonga which continued the story of Jonah Takalua and premiered in 2014.
+Responding to suggestions there could be a second series, Lilley said in June 2008 that he had yet to decide what to do next as he had not considered writing further episodes: "it was always a one-off thing".
+Lilley has since developed two spin-offs from Summer Heights High: Ja'mie: Private School Girl, which premiered in 2013 and focused on the character of Ja'mie King, and Jonah from Tonga, which continued the story of Jonah Takalua and premiered in 2014.